Article

 • “How is critical information like this typically shared with the wider team?”

-• “What's our process for updating this kind software?
+• “What's our process for updating this kind of software?
 Is there a reason we’re on such an old version?”

 By discussing action items at this level of abstraction people are learning about the system and we’re suggesting improvements.
 Feels like a pretty positive outcome.